EmmanuelOga/emmanueloga.github.com/_posts/2012-04-21-Tidying-up-an-rspec-suite-with-some-helpers.md

 end
 {% endhighlight %}

-Blank space and new lines do not matter on xml and I can strip them from both strings I'm comparing using the look_like helper.
+Blank space and new lines does not matter on xml and I can strip them from both strings I'm comparing using the look_like helper.
 Because I control the generation of the xml, I know that it will work for all different outputs my code can generate.